Jouwana-Daibes/Smart-Healthcare-Appointment-System/README.md

 The **Prescription Management** module allows doctors to create prescriptions for patients and enables patients to access them securely.

 ### Features
-- **Create Prescriptions:** Doctors can add prescriptions during appointments, including medicines, dosage, and instructions.
+- **Create Prescriptions:** Doctors can add prescriptions during appointments, including medicines.
 - **View Prescriptions:** Patients can securely view their prescriptions in their portal.
 - **Link to Appointments:** Each prescription is associated with a specific appointment, doctor, and patient.
 - **Role-Based Access:** Only authorized doctors can create prescriptions, and patients can only view their own prescriptions.